philipbelesky/groundhog/site/_documentation/flows.md

 {% include elements/component.html %}

 {% include elements/figure.html name="model.jpg" %}
-{% include elements/figure.html name="definition.jpg" caption="Grasshopper definition demonstrating how to use the flow and catchment analysis for Surface and Mesh form." credit="Philip Belesky, for http://groundhog.la" %}
+{% include elements/figure.html name="definition.jpg" caption="Grasshopper definition demonstrating how to use the flow and catchment analysis for Surface and Mesh form." credit="Philip Belesky, for groundhog.la" %}

 > ***Coming Soon**: further components that extend upon the flow path analysis to calculate surface permeability/penetration and pooling effects along the specified paths.*